isralduke/thatbook/23-isaiah.md

 > and riffraff will challenge those who were once respected.
 > <a name="3:6">3:6</a> Indeed, a man will grab his brother
 > right in his family’s house and say,
-> ‘You own a coat—
+> ‘You own a coat —
 > you be our leader!
 > This heap of ruins will be under your control.’
 > <a name="3:7">3:7</a> At that time the brother will shout,